SeanTay/CodeAcademy/README.md

-Just some lesson I'm learning.
+Just some lessons I'm learning.
 ===========